 Another site visit was conducted for the segment adjacent to Valmont Road between 75th St. and 95th St. as well as a site walk with OSMP staff for the specific sections of OSMP property agreed upon for consideration.
 The purpose of these site visits was for the project team to get an understanding of the project area and start to identify conditions and factors that could impact its suitability for a trail alignment.

-Detailed corridor walk notes and pictures can be found in the Appendix of this document.
+Detailed corridor walk notes and pictures can be found in the Appendix of this document, but general corridor context images and descriptions can be seen below.